deliteser112/eclipse-platform-releng-buildtools/docs/flows.md

     *   Resource with this id does not exist.
 *   2304
     *   Resource status prohibits this operation.
-    *   Superuser extensions cannot be used during autorenew grace periods.
     *   Domain transfer period cannot be zero when using the fee transfer extension.
     *   The requested domain name is on the premium price list, and this